jessepav/lacygoill-wiki-backup/vim/vim9.md

 So that its execution is faster.
 In practice, it's often 10 to 100 times faster.

-You can't get that kinf of performance with a `:fu` function.
+You can't get that kind of performance with a `:fu` function.

 ### When is it compiled?